MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/rest-api-versioning.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

-Azure DevOps and Team Foundation Server REST APIs are versioned to ensure applications and services continue to work as APIs evolve.
+Azure DevOps REST APIs are versioned to ensure applications and services continue to work as APIs evolve.

 ### Guidelines